TIBHannover/geoMetadata/README.md

       - `post_max_size = 100M`
       - `upload_max_filesize = 100M`
    - To apply the changes in the `php.ini`-file, a restart of Apache and OJS is required.
-- If you want to upload the plugin as `tar.gz-archive` you need to define the `tar`-path in the OJS configuration file (`config.inc.php`).
+- If you want to upload the plugin as `tar.gz`-archive you need to define the `tar`-path in the OJS configuration file (`config.inc.php`).
    - code sequence in the `config.inc.php`:
       ```
       ; tar (used in backup plugin, translation packaging)